Things to Know About Ireland

 Ireland is famed globally for its production of musical talent, both traditional and current.
 Comhaltas Ceoltóirí Éireann or the Fellowship of Irish musicians, has done much to preserve and promote traditional Irish music, both at home and abroad.

-More recently artists and bands including U2, Van Morrision, The Cranberries, The Corrs, The Chieftains, Sinead O'Connor, Boyzone and Westlife, have become famed sons and daughters of the Irish music scene.
+More recently artists and bands including U2, Van Morrison, The Cranberries, The Corrs, The Chieftains, Sinead O'Connor, Boyzone and Westlife, have become famed sons and daughters of the Irish music scene.
 Riverdance, the 1994 Eurovision Song Contest interval act has become an international phenomenon playing a major role in exporting the rich culture of traditional Irish music, song and dance to a world-wide audience.

 In 1969, shortly after Woodstock, Jimi Hendrix was asked in an interview: "So Jimi, what's it like to be the best guitarist in the world?" to which he answered: "I don't know, ask Rory Gallagher".

-The Irish Rugby Team is an all-Ireland team comprisesd of players from both the Northern Ireland and the Republic.
+The Irish Rugby Team is an all-Ireland team comprised of players from both the Northern Ireland and the Republic.
 Ireland’s Call is an anthem sang at Irish Rugby Internationals as a sign of this unification.

 Every year in Dublin St. Patrick's Day is celebrated in grand style with a five day long festival.